Cameloo1/machine-learning-projects/3 - Volatility Forecasting - Regression + Evaluation Discipline/README.md

 # Next-Day Realized Volatility Forecasting

-A machine learning project that forecasts the **next-day realized volatility** of an asset (e.g., SPY) using historical price and volume data.
+This machine learning project attempts to forecast the **next-day realized volatility** of an asset (e.g., SPY) using historical price and volume data.
 This project demonstrates a strict time-series modeling discipline, avoiding common pitfalls like look-ahead bias, and compares ML models against a strong naive baseline.

 ## Project Overview